CollinHeist/TitleCardMaker/docs/getting_started/connections/sonarr.md

 ## Connecting

-1. Click the <span class="example md-button">Add Connection</span> button to
+1. Under the Sonarr section, click the
-create a blank Connection.
+<span class="example md-button">Add Connection</span> button.

 2. Give this Connection some descriptive name - e.g. `Sonarr 4K` - and enter the
 _root_ URL to your Sonarr server __including the port__.